Felicity Wilson

+She has previously served as the NSW Parliamentary Secretary to the Treasurer and for COVID Recovery, and as the NSW Parliamentary Secretary for the Environment.

 Early life and background

 Wilson was born in 1982 in Cessnock as the youngest of 3 children.
 She lives in Cremorne with her husband and their 2 children, both born since her election to parliament.

 In her inaugural speech to the Parliament, she spoke about her turbulent childhood due to her father's undiagnosed schizophrenia which led to violence experienced by her and her sisters.
 She pledged her commitment to addressing the stigma associated with mental illness.

-She went to Nulkaba Public School until her family circumstances required her to move to the Central Coast where she finished primary school and started high school, later completing her secondary education at Tara Anglican School for Girls after receiving an academic scholarship.

-She holds a Master of Public Policy from the University of Sydney and a Bachelor of Media from Macquarie University.
-Prior to her election, she was studying a Master of Business Administration at the Australian Graduate School of Management at the University of New South Wales as a recipient of the AGSM Excellence Scholarship, including a term completed at the University of Chicago Booth School of Business.
+She holds a Master of Public Policy from the University of Sydney, a Master of Business Administration from University of New South Wales, and a Bachelor of Media from Macquarie University.

 Before entering politics, Wilson was a corporate affairs director for Broadspectrum, and had previously worked in executive and corporate affairs roles at the Property Council of Australia and Caltex.

 Prior to her election, Wilson served as Vice President of the NSW Liberal Party and as President of the Liberal Women's Council (NSW) from 2012 to 2015.

 Political career

+Wilson was first elected to the NSW Legislative Assembly at a by-election on 8 April 2017 to fill the vacancy in the electoral district of North Shore caused by the retirement of Jillian Skinner.

+She has gone on to be re-elected in two subsequent elections, the 2019 New South Wales state election and 2023 New South Wales state election.

+Wilson was appointed to the NSW Shadow Cabinet by Leader of the Opposition Mark Speakman in April 2025.

+Wilson has a history of advocating for women's rights and has been outspoken on indigenous affairs.
+During her time in Government, she supported legislation to decriminalise abortion in NSW, and was a part of the Liberals for Yes campaign during the 2023 Australian Indigenous Voice referendum.